mburaozkan/LSTM-Based-Turkish-Diacritization-/README.md

 ## Usage

-This project includes two Jupyter notebooks: 'NLP_FINAL.ipynb' for training the model and 'NLP_Test.ipynb' for testing and evaluation.
+This project includes two Jupyter notebooks: 'train.ipynb' for training the model and 'demo.ipynb' for testing and evaluation.

 ## Training the Model